Get access to free tutorials, exclusive content and more.

 multi-part-settings

-The progress bar is like a map for your users navigating the form.
-It shows where they are and gives a heads-up on how much more time they need to wrap up the whole form.
+The progress bar is like a map for users navigating the form.
+It shows them where they are and gives a heads-up on how much more time they need to wrap up the whole form.
 It’s the silent guide making the process smooth and efficient.

 progress bars

-First, you want to make sure your progress bar on your multi-step form is enabled.
+First, you want to make sure the progress bar on your multi-step form is enabled.
 Then navigate to Advanced tab > Multi Part and click on the Styles settings to start customizing your progress bar using the Layout & Styles add-on.

 In our example below, you can see the progress bar we customized with our styling plugin.